| | |

 These legumes originated in Africa.
 They thrive in sandy soil and adjust wonderfully to low rainfall, making them a heat and drought tolerant vegetable.
 Also, they’re a great cover crop!

 Recently a gardening friend told me about cowpeas and I was so intrigued.
-I plan to try growing these high crude-protein legumes next season not only to enjoy in my own home but also for feed for my livestock.
+I never did get to grow these high crude-protein legumes, but planned to in order to supplement feed for my livestock.
+In Kentucky, we might not have a warm enough season to properly grow cowpeas.
+If you grow them, let me know!

 heat tolerant vegetables cowpeas